kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 #### Story 3

-In the story 3 scenario, after the evicted workload reached the maximum retry condition, we want to easily requeue the workload to the queue without recreating the job.
+In the story 2 scenario, after the evicted workload reaches the maximum retry criterion and the workload is never backoff, we want to easily requeue the workload to the queue without recreating the job.
+This is possible if the Workload is deactivated (`.spec.active`=`false`) as opposed to deleting it.

 ### Risks and Mitigations